 Professor Sonevytsky received her Ph.D. in ethnomusicology from Columbia University in 2012.
 She has held postdoctoral fellowships at Harvard University, the University of Toronto, and Columbia.
 Before moving to Berkeley, she was an Assistant Professor at Bard College in Annandale-on-Hudson, NY from 2014-2018.

-A performer in many genres, Sonevytsky sings and has been known to play the accordion. www.mariasonevytsky.com
+A performer in many genres, Sonevytsky sings and has been known to play the accordion.
+For links to her publications and recordings, please visit www.mariasonevytsky.com

-Forthcoming Wild Music: Sound and Sovereignty in Ukraine.
-Wesleyan University Press.
+2019 Wild Music: Sound and Sovereignty in Ukraine.
+Music/Culture Series.
+Middletown, CT: Wesleyan University Press.

 2016 “The Freak Cabaret on the Revolution Stage: On the Ambivalent Politics of Femininity, Rurality, and Nationalism in Ukrainian Popular Music.”
 Journal of Popular Music Studies, 28.3, pp. 291-314.